QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ``address/host/port already in use``

 <blockquote class="spoiler">
 Seems like a server or another program is already using this port.
-Either found the program and shut it down or pass the program argument <code>--port a_new_port</code>.
+Either find the program and shut it down, or pass the program argument <code>--port a_new_port</code>.
 Be sure that both your server and client have the same value.
 </blockquote>

 <hr class="sr">